-Grid sampling of the Mill backslope rock cover and access road (Figures 2.3 and 2.4) indicates that this rock is acid generating.
-The average NNP for the backslope samples (-90 tCaCO3/kt) reflects a high sulfide content and low carbonate content.in the rock The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.
+Grid sampling of the Mill backslope rock cover and access road in 2005 indicated that this rock was acid generating (KGCMC, 2006).
+The average NNP for the backslope samples (-90 tCaCO3/kt) reflects a high sulfide content and low carbonate content in the rock.
+The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.